Written by: Jon Finkel

 Watch me bash this beat like a skull

 Let’s give LL some extra credit here for rhyming ‘Cassius’ with ‘bash this’ to squeeze an Ali reference into a song about beating up the competition.
 It’s such a clutch move by LL.
 Side note: when this song came out I had zero idea who he was referencing because there was no Google and I was 11 and didn’t know the history of Ali changing his name.
 I think I finally understood the ‘Cassius’ reference early in high school.

 I’m blastin, outlastin

 Kinda like Shaft, so u could say I’m shaftin

-I give lots of credit for not only working in a Shaft shout out, but for also writing a verse that has Shaft basically rhyming with itself in the same line without it sounding bad… I’ve also always liked the blasting’ and outlastin’ combination.
+LL isn’t typically discussed in the upper echelon of wordsmiths/MCs, but I’ll tip my cap here not only for his ability to work in a Shaft shout out, but for also writing a verse that has Shaft basically rhyming with itself in the same line without it sounding poorly… And I’ve always liked the “blastin’” and “outlastin'” tag team word combination.

 I’m goin insane, startin the hurricane, releasin pain

 Lettin you know that you can’t gain, I maintain